pydata/xarray/doc/user-guide/time-series.rst

 Datetime indexing
 -----------------

-xarray borrows powerful indexing machinery from pandas (see :ref:`indexing`).
+Xarray borrows powerful indexing machinery from pandas (see :ref:`indexing`).

 This allows for several useful and succinct forms of indexing, particularly for `datetime64` data.
 For example, we support indexing with strings for single